2010 NCAA Division I men's basketball tournament: National championship

 The second half was played very closely, with neither team taking a lead larger than two points until a Brian Zoubek layup put Duke up 47–43 with 12:27 remaining.
 Butler stayed close, keeping within 5 points the rest of the way.
 With 3:16 to play, Duke took a 60–55 lead on two made free throws by Nolan Smith.
 Butler missed its next shot, but forced a missed shot and turned Duke over after an offensive rebound.
 Matt Howard made a layup for Butler to make it a 60–57 game with 1:44 remaining.
 Smith missed a layup for Duke and Howard got another layup after collecting an offensive rebound on a missed three-pointer by Shelvin Mack.
 Duke coach Mike Krzyzewski then called a time out.
 Kyle Singler missed an open jump shot with 36 seconds remaining, giving Butler a chance to take the lead.
 Butler was unable to initiate their offense and Stevens called a timeout to set up a play.
 They were then forced to call their last timeout when they were unable to get the ball in-bounds.
 Gordon Hayward then missed a short fade-away jumper.
 Zoubek came down with the rebound, forcing Butler to foul with 3.6 seconds remaining.
 Zoubek made the first foul shot and then intentionally missed the second, knowing Butler had no timeouts remaining.
 Hayward was forced to throw up a desperation shot from half court.
 The ball bounced off the backboard and then the rim.
 According to analysis by ESPN, Hayward's aim was off by three inches, or less than one degree, on the x-axis.
 Because a made three-point shot would have resulted in a loss for Duke, some pundits criticized Krzyzewski for his decision to have Zoubek miss the second free throw intentionally.
 Other pundits, however, ran various analyses that indicated that it was statistically the correct call.

 The 61–59 victory earned Krzyzewski his fourth national championship crown, his second in ten years.
 The game was the most watched finale in more than 10 years, pulling in average of 23.9 million viewers in the United States.
 Kyle Singler earned Most Outstanding Player honors with 19 points and eight rebounds.

+Upsets

+Per the NCAA, "Upsets are defined as when the winner of the game was seeded five or more places lower than the team it defeated."

+The 2010 tournament saw a total of 8 upsets, with five in the first round and three in the second round.